Using Labels

 all sermons preached by Piper from Ephesians

-Note: These examples would be used in a Books search.
+Note: These examples would typically be used in a Books search.

 • Some of the guides and interactive features in Verbum are built using labels that allow you to engage with the label data without performing a label search.
 For example, the Miracles of the Bible interactive allows you to quickly filter the various miracles of the Bible by Type, Agent, Instrument, and more.